A QoS-Aware Uplink Spectrum and Power Allocation with Link Adaptation for Vehicular Communications in 5G networks: Evaluation

 \subsection{Simulation Parameters}

-The simulation scenario considered in this work is explained in \S\ref{sec:scenario}.
-All simulation parameters have been tabulated in Table \ref{tab:sim_param}.
+The performances of the GRAHS and HRAHS algorithms have been validated using extensive Monte Carlo Simulations in a system-level simulator developed using Python.
+Each point in the figures corresponds to an average of 10 different simulation runs, each of which is 6.25 seconds long. {The simulation scenario considers the service area of a single \ac{gNB} to be a $\mathrm{1km\times 1km}$ square area with the \ac{gNB} at the center.
+We have considered eight lanes, each of width $w=4$ metres (m) and located 35m to the south of the \ac{gNB}.} All simulation parameters have been tabulated in Table \ref{tab:sim_param}.
 Some of the more important ones are discussed here.
 We have considered a high frequency of operation - 28 GHz.
-As mentioned before, numerology 3 is used in \ac{BWP}-1.
-So, the \ac{SCS} is 120 KHz, and the bandwidth of each \ac{RB} is 1440 KHz as tabulated in Table \ref{tab:numerology}.
-We have considered that the maximum number of users scheduled in a \ac{TTI} has been kept constant at eight.
-To schedule eight users per \ac{TTI}, eight \acp{RC} will be needed in HRAHS.
-So, the BWP-1 has been designed to have eight \acp{RC} with a bandwidth of -- \textit{number of RCs}$\times$\textit{ number of RBs in each RC }$\times$\textit{ bandwidth of each RB} = $8\times4\times1440 = 46.08$ MHZ. \ac{BWP}-2 has a bandwidth of 3.92 MHz and uses a carrier frequency of 2GHz.
+As mentioned before, the \ac{QoS} constrained users (\acp{CUE}/\acp{CUE}+\acp{VUE}) are assigned to \ac{BWP}-1 which uses numerology $\mu=3$.
+The maximum number of these users scheduled in a \ac{TTI} is considered to be eight.
+So, a minimum of eight \acp{RC} will be needed in HRAHS.
+Accordingly, we have taken the bandwidth of \ac{BWP}-1 to be -- \textit{number of RCs}$\times$\textit{ number of RBs in each RC }$\times$\textit{ bandwidth of each RB} = $8\times4\times1440 = 46.08$ MHZ. \ac{BWP}-2 has a bandwidth of 3.92 MHz, a carrier frequency of 2GHz, and uses numerology $\mu=0$.
 The pathloss model used for \acp{CUE} is $\mathrm{32.4 + 20\log_{10}(f_c) + 30log_{10}(d)}$ and for \acp{VUE} is $\mathrm{36.85 + 30 \log_{10}(d) + 18.9 \log_{10}(f_c)}$~\cite{TS37885}.